Jun Matsumoto: Career

 aiming to lead Japan and the world to a brighter future through entertainment."
 He is named as "Chief Entertainment Officer".

-On December 3, 2024, Matsumoto announced through his official site (MJC.Inc) that he had signed an agent contract with Eternal Moments Inc. for his individual activities, keeping the original site for contracts related to planning, producing and directing.
+On December 3, 2024, Matsumoto announced through MJC that he had signed an agent contract with Eternal Moments Inc. for his individual activities, keeping the original site for contracts related to planning, producing and directing.

+Early career

+Still part of the Johnny and Associates trainees, Matsumoto was paired with future co–members Masaki Aiba and Kazunari Ninomiya, and Toma Ikuta as the unit "MAIN", the name made with the inicials of each one of the members.
+As part of MAIN, Matsumoto appeared in the stageplay "Stand By Me", based on the movie of the same name.